Cruelty and Compassion

 She seems to be slipping away.

-They seem to be looking past our physical bodies at our energy bodies.
+The Bizra look at us intently, looking past our physical bodies to our energy bodies.

 “Should we resist?” asks Shazira.